How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 They Recoil At Loud Noises

-Now, of course, if your child is young and exposed to fireworks or bright lights and loud music at a concert, this reaction is normal.
+Now, of course, if your child is young and experiences banging fireworks or bright lights and loud music at a concert, this reaction is normal.

 It’s a sign of sensory processing disorder if you notice they consistently recoil from everyday loud noises like a toilet flushing, a vacuum running, or your cellphone ringing.